paskal/blog/content/post/2021/year-of-sre-work-on-bitrix/index.md

 Eliminating the technical obstacles made the site more transparent (available, resilient) for the users and search engines, which unlocked full-on work on the content.
 Since day one, I had to think not only about maintainability and speed but also about improving the site for the customers and the search engines.
 Now, after the proper technical rework is done, everything left is that endless search for ways of satisfying the customer better than competitors, which competent contractors will do better than me.

 Leading that effort was the most satisfying thing I've done in the last few years.
-Helping a dozen people save their jobs and my father keep his business felt more meaningful than doing my part in the corporation, but having that corporate work experience and the world's best experts working alongside me was the precondition for me to bear that load.
+Helping my father succeed in his business and, as a result, assisting a dozen people to save their jobs felt more meaningful than doing my part in the corporation, but having that corporate work experience and the world's best experts working alongside me was the precondition for me to bear that load.